dougiemath/phrasal-verbs-quiz/README.md

 This quiz is intended to be used by students who are studying English as a second language with a focus on phrasal verbs containing the preposition 'DOWN'.

+When students are learning new language, it is important for them to consolidate their knowledge by doing contextualised exercises - prior to using the langauge in 'free' exercises - such as open discussions.
+This is designed for the sel-study student to be introduced to, and be given the opportunity to consolidate phrasal verbs with 'down' befoore attempting to use them freely.

 ## User Experience (UX)

 ### User Stories